Katie-W-22/Katie-W-22/README.md

 LinkedIn

 http://linkedin.com/in/katie-williams-b9652946

+Before School of Code...

+For 18 years I was a maths teacher in the sixth-form sector, teaching A-levels in Maths and Further Maths.
+During that time I also took on roles as NW2 Post-16 Maths-Hub Lead, Assistant Head of Department and Head of Department.

 <!--
 **Katie-W-22/Katie-W-22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.